Enhancement Shaman: Midnight Expansion Preview

 Maelstrom Weapon and Resources

-Maelstrom Weapon Icon Maelstrom Weapon has been given a much more defined purpose in the tree, and maintains its value between Hero Talents as well.
-Elemental Tempo Icon Elemental Tempo is a standout talent - replacing a lot of the overloaded cooldown reduction present on the live tree in exchange for a strong hook that's driven by efficient resource management.
-This affecting both Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash allows for it to work as a core component for each Hero Tree as well - as Stormbringer and Totemic still maintain the primary strike split.
+Maelstrom Weapon Icon Maelstrom Weapon has been given a much more defined purpose in the tree, and maintains its value between Hero Talents.
+Elemental Tempo Icon Elemental Tempo is a standout talent - consolidating many of the overloaded cooldown reduction present on the live tree into a strong effect driven by efficient resource management.
+This affecting both Stormstrike Icon Stormstrike and Lava Lash Icon Lava Lash allows it to stand as a core mechanic for either Hero Tree - as Stormbringer and Totemic still retain the primary strike split.

 With the reduced access to Stormstrike Icon Stormstrike, this becomes an integral tool to make sure we can always fill GCDs.
 This also fixes one of The War Within's biggest problems - there was very little reason to mix in strikes with less talent point investment when we can access the preferred one so much.
-Now that we simply cannot, this talent reaffirms the older gameplay loop of weaving these correctly to maintain flow.
+Now that we simply cannot, this talent reaffirms the older gameplay loop of balancing a more limited skillset to effectively navigate combat.

 3.1.1.